opencog/external-tools/AtomSpaceExplorer/README.md

 ## Revision History

+### Feb-26-2018 - sshermz - Fetch form cleanup, localization improvements / fixes, sync to latest ng2-as-visualizer

+- Localized and also refined appearance of the Fetch form.
+- Added ability to cancel the Fetch form via an upper right-hand 'X' icon button.
+- Synched to latest ng2-atomspace-visualizer (1.3.7) which has localization fixes itself.

 ### Feb-25-2018 - sshermz - Localization improved

-- Localization now fully implemented for all container (this host app) Navbar buttons & dropdowns, including their tooltips.
-Depends on ng2-atomspace-visualizer  version 1.3.5, which adds language support, and honors the container's language selection.
+- Localization implemented for all container (this host app) Navbar buttons & dropdowns, including their tooltips.
+Depends on ng2-atomspace-visualizer 1.3.5, which adds language support, and honors the container's language selection.
+Fixes #107.

 ### Jan-21-2018 - sshermz - Updated to latest ng2-as-visualizer, Simplified fetch URL, RT fetch of unordered linktypes & miscellaneous

 - Updated to [ng2-atomspace-visualizer](https://www.npmjs.com/package/ng2-atomspace-visualizer) 1.3.2.
 - Simplified required URL for fetching from CogServer AtomSpace REST api.
 Now enter an address like <http://localhost:5000> or <http://255.255.255.255:5000>.
-Do <u>not</u> append '/api/v1.1/atoms' like before.
+Do NOT append '/api/v1.1/atoms' like before.
 Fetch dialog help text updated too.
 - Fixed Fetch spinning load icon which wasn't appearing.
 - Updated default (built-in) list of unordered linktypes.
 Also added dynamic call to fetch unordered linktypes from Cog Server whenever fetching data.
 If successful, overrides built-in list.
 Depends on new (cog-get-all-subtypes 'UnorderedLink) scheme command (github.com/opencog/atomspace/pull/1516).
 - License update.